AndrewBWT/abc_test/README.md

 // (7, 14)
 ```

-If the user runs the `abc_test_examples` executable from the root directory with the command line options `--root_path examples/data/test_data --test_paths_to_run readme::fib` then the following output is produced.
+If the user runs the `abc_test_examples` executable from the root directory with the options `--root_path examples/data/test_data --test_paths_to_run readme::fib` then the following output is produced.

-Then the following output is produced.

 ```sh
 ==========================================================================================